KosmosisDire/obsidian-webpage-export/README.md

 ## Contributing
 - I am open to any PRs as long as they align with my vision for the plugin.
 So if you are going to work on a feature that isn't on the TO DO, then please submit an issue instead.
-- When changing styles, you must set the `autoDownloadExtras` variable at the top of `html-gen.ts` to `false`.
-This is to prevent the plugin from redownloading the extra styles and overwiting changes.
-Be sure to set this back once you're done testing, but then don't reload the plugin until you have commited your changes.
-- Try to keep large scale reorganization of the code to a minimum.
-Small regoranizations and refactors are fine.
+- When changing files in the `assets` folder, you must set `autoDownloadExtras` to false inside of html-gen.ts, or it will redownload the files and overwrite your changes.
+Once you've finished only commit your changes to the assets folder (not html-gen.ts).
+Unfortunately, it will keep overwriting your results every time the plugin is reloaded, until those changes are part of the main branch on github.

 ## Credits
 Thanks to https://github.com/darlal/obsidian-switcher-plus for reference for opening specific files in a new tab.